-Most travelers arrive in the capital city, Reykjavik, and choose to stay there too as the city offers many accommodation options and, arguably, the best hotels in Iceland.
+Planning a trip, the question of "where to stay in Iceland" will certainly come up.
+Most travelers arrive in the capital city, Reykjavik, and choose to live there too as the city offers many accommodation options and, arguably, the best hotels in Iceland.
+The question regarding other regions in Iceland where to stay, note that you may come across low availability depending on which part of the country you plan to go to, nevertheless, there are quite many variants in the south and in the north of Iceland from small guesthouses to unique resorts.
 What's for Iceland tour packages by Firebird Tours, we already include hotels with great central locations as well as airport transfers for you both if you're joining a small group tour or a have a private one.

 So, if you're wondering which Northern Lights tour Iceland is the one for you, we’d say go on a pre-arranged one with several Northern Lights seeking activities during one trip to get better rates and a worry-free experience.
 And it's completely up to you whether you'd like a fully customized program which is put together solely around your preferences from start to finish or would enjoy being part of a small group of travelers (15 people or less).